davatorium/rofi/doc/rofi.1.markdown

 Show window thumbnail (if available) as icon in the window switcher.

+`-window-prefer-gtk-icons`

+Use icons from the current GTK theme in window mode.

 You can stop rofi from exiting when closing a window (allowing multiple to be closed in a row).